Prerequisites: Senior standing in engineering.

 Description: A comprehensive overview on the recent advances in wireless network and system security.
 Covers security issues and solutions in emerging wireless access networks and systems as well as multihop wireless networks.

-Description: Special topics in the emerging areas of electrical and computer engineering which may not be covered in other courses in the Electrical and Computer Engineering curriculum.
+Description: Special topics in the emerging areas of electrical, computer, and electronics engineering which may not be covered in other courses in the electrical and computer engineering curriculum.

 Prerequisites: Departmentally approved proposal.